AnthonyRaborn/ShortForm/README.md

 ![](README-Tabu%20example-1.png)<!-- -->

-It took a total of 2.12 minutes to run this example.
+It took a total of 2.26 mins to run this example.

 The next Tabu example demonstrates how to use it to find a short form of a prespecified length with different data.